5-A solved problem for Load combination.

 A column in the upper story of a building is subjected to the following loads:

 Dead load: 109 kips compression.
 Floor live load: 46 kips compression.
 Roof live load: 19 kips compression.
 Snow load: 20 kips compression.
-It is required to determine the combination of LRFD and the corresponding factored loads.
+It is required to determine the LRFD combination and the corresponding factored loads.

 A solved problem for load combination.

-The corresponding combination for the cases from 1 to 4 is shown in the slide.
-We note that for combinations 2&3& 4 since the S value which is =20 kips is larger than the value of lr which is 19 kips, the S value will be used in that combination.
+The corresponding combination for cases 1-4 is shown on the slide.
+We note that for combinations 2, 3, and 4, since the S value (20 kips) is larger than the lr value (19 kips), the S value will be used in those combinations.

 The third combination is 1.2D+1.6 (Lr or S or R)+(0.50L or 0.5W)=1.20*109+1.6*20+0.50*46= 194.8kips.
 L is bigger than W.